How to Eat Less Meat (And Get Enough Protein) In a Healthy Way

 I’m not sharing this as a meal plan.
-I hate meal plans.
+I hate meal plans (as a matter of fact, click here to get the only meal plan I recommend).
 Meal plans don’t work because they’re diets in disguise.
 But I just wanted to show you a practical example of how it looks to eat less meat and eat more plants – with balance.

 What you might notice is that my plates are filled with colourful vegetables and whole grains.
 There is texture – and the meals are interesting.

 I still eat dairy and meat and eggs but they aren’t the centre of my meals.
 They simply add to my vegetable-based diet.